genie9090/ssm-session-client/README.md

 - The `ssmmessages-endpoint` flag is used to perform the WSS connection during an SSM Session by replacing the StreamUrl with the SSM Messages endpoint.
 - The `ssm-session-plugin` flag specifies whether to use the AWS Session Manager plugin for the session.

+### Logging

+Logging is generated on the console and log file at:

+- Windows: `%USERPROFILE%\AppData\Local\ssm-session-client\logs`
+- MACOS: `$HOME/Library/Logs/ssm-session-client`
+- Linux and other Unix-like systems: `$HOME/.ssm-session-client/logs`

+Log files are rotated daily or when size reaches 10MB and the last 3 log files are kept

 ### Sample config file

 ```yaml